Windows81/Roblox-Script-Executor-CLI/README.md

 ### Output Formatting

-Some methods print a custom output string when called top-level, via an optional `_E.OUTPUT` table in the callee script. `_E.OUTPUT` should contain only a single string.
+To produce human-likeable output, some workspace scripts print a custom string when called at the top level.
+These callee scripts initialise an optional `_E.OUTPUT` table near the end of the body.

+Many of those custom outputs use ANSI colour codes to improve readability.

+I recommend that `_E.OUTPUT` should contain only a single string.

 ```
 > tree game.ReplicatedStorage
 [02] game.ReplicatedStorage.EmoteBar {ModuleScript}
 [03] game.ReplicatedStorage.EmoteBar.clientConfig {ModuleScript}
 [03] game.ReplicatedStorage.EmoteBar.emotes {ModuleScript}